 Part 3.1 The reliability objective of this requirement is to enable the process of conducting PSCSs by ensuring that the information is provided to the owner(s) of the Protection Systems associated with Interconnecting Element(s).
-The drafting team contends that information about any proposed change or addition (pursuant to Requirement R3, Part 3.1) that requires modification of an entity's short circuit model should be provided to other Protection System owners associated with the Interconnecting Element.
-The drafting team contends that specifying a single time frame is not appropriate for the wide variety of conditions that will need to be evaluated.
+The drafting team believes that information about any proposed change or addition (pursuant to Requirement R3, Part 3.1) that requires modification of an entity's short circuit model should be provided to other Protection System owners associated with the Interconnecting Element.
+The drafting team believes that specifying a single time frame is not appropriate for the wide variety of conditions that will need to be evaluated.
 The list provided in the requirement is inclusive, as it comprises either the protective equipment itself or the power system Elements that affect the coordination of Protection Systems.
-Examples of changes to generator units that result in impedance changes could include replacements, and re-ratings, and changes to the number of aggregating units at BES dispersed generating facilities.
+Examples of changes to generator units that result in impedance changes could include replacements and re-ratings.
 This requirement also pertains to changes identified as a result of studies performed in Requirement 1, Part 1.1.

 Part 3.2 The purpose of this requirement is to provide a means for an entity to receive the requested information in a timely manner in order to perform a PSCS, as required in Requirement 1, Parts 1.1.1, 1.1.2, 1.1.3, and 1.1.4.
-The drafting team contends 30-90 calendar days after receipt of the request is a sufficient amount of time to provide this information.
+The drafting team believes 30 calendar days after receipt of the request is a sufficient amount of time to provide this information.
 The requirement also provides some flexibility for the parties involved to determine an otherwise agreed-to schedule, if appropriate.

-Part 3.3 The drafting team contends 30-90 calendar days is sufficient time to provide the information.
+Part 3.3 The drafting team believes 30 calendar days is sufficient time to provide the information.

-Note: In cases where a single group performs a PSCS for every terminal for a given Interconnecting Element; performs an overall coordination study for a given Interconnecting Element; the provision and documentation of the communications described in Requirement R3 and Measures M5, M6, and M7 is not necessary.
-Have Bill review to determine if we can say the requirement is not applicable. a single document that describes the information listed in Requirement R3, Parts 3.1 and 3.3 below is sufficient for use by all entities.
+Note: In cases where a single group performs an overall coordination study for a given Interconnecting Element; a single document that describes the information listed in Requirement R3, Parts 3.1 and 3.3 below is sufficient for use by all entities.